JennaStrobel/MART341-WebDesign/Assignment-10/README.md

 **used borders around some paragraph headers**
 And more (feel free to experiment!)

 It's certainly far from done.
-I would like to do more, especially with the large blocks of text, but it's too much for jsut one assignment, so I hope to keep refining it over the coming weeks.
+I would like to do more, especially with the large blocks of text, but it's too much for just one assignment, so I hope to keep refining it over the coming weeks.